-Distribution revenues, net of purchased power, increased by 3.9% during the quarter ended June 30, 2019, primarily due to the following:
+Distribution revenues, net of purchased power, increased by 8.9% during the quarter ended September 30, 2019, primarily due to the following:

-- impacts relating to the 2018 and 2019 distribution rates per OEB decision received in March 2019; partially offset by - deferred tax regulatory adjustment related to Accelerated CCA which will flow through to customers and is offset in lower taxes, with no impact on regulated ROE.
+- update to the 2019 distribution rates per OEB decision received in March 2019; partially offset by - · lower energy consumption resulting from less favourable weather in the third quarter of 2019; and - deferred tax asset sharing mandated by the OEB and deferred tax regulatory adjustment related to Accelerated CCA both of which will flow through to customers and are offset in lower taxes, with no impact on regulated ROE.

-The increase of 17.7% in distribution revenues, net of purchased power, for the six months ended June 30, 2019 was the result of similar factors as noted above.
+The increase of 14.8% in distribution revenues, net of purchased power, for the nine months ended September 30, 2019 was the result of similar factors as noted above, as well as the update to the 2018 distribution rates per OEB decision received in March 2019.